julianeugarten/julianeugarten/publications.md

 ## Valorization

+- In November 2022, [my project was featured](https://twitter.com/NL_Wetenschap/status/1590658361217150984) as part of the Anchoring Innovation Twitter-takeover of [NL_Wetenschap](https://twitter.com/NL_Wetenschap).

 - From the start of the project until the autumn of 2022, I managed the social media presence and [blog for Impact & Fiction](https://impactandfiction.huygens.knaw.nl/).

 - In 2022, I co-authored the blogpost: [Zijn de bots van NBD Biblion een goede ontwikkeling?](https://www.huygens.knaw.nl/zijn-de-bots-van-nbd-biblion-een-goede-ontwikkeling/#:~:text=Vanuit%20die%20ervaring%20en%20expertise,zelfs%20een%20goede%20ontwikkeling%20is.)